Gleejr/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>

-- Item 1
-- Item 2
-- Item 3
-- Item 4
-- Item 5

 <h2>Installation Steps</h2>

 <p>
-1. In the Azure portal, enter "resource groups" into the search bar above, then select the "Resource Groups" option.
+1. In the Azure portal, enter 'resource groups' in the search bar above, and then select the 'Resource Groups' option.
 </p>

 <p>